The Worst College Tailgates

 Boston College manages to combine many of the worst aspects of the other nine tailgates on this list.
 The fans are just as likely to be sporting a mix of Celtics, Red Sox and Patriots gear as the Eagles’ Maroon and Gold.
 There is little knowledge or excitement among the student body and alumni, with few Eagles jerseys visible other than Doug Flutie or Matt Ryan.
 The stadium lots are tiny, extremely expensive and only open 2-3 hours prior to kickoff, which forces most tailgaters to take public transport or shuttles from off-campus parking.
 In a city known for craft beers and microbrews you are more likely to see Budweiser and Miller Lite cans, as glass bottles are banned.
 Tailgating during the game is forbidden for those without tickets, as the police clear out the lot 30 minutes before game time, and allow very little tailgating after the game is over.
 Not even the coeds can redeem this campus, as only Wake Forest and Georgia Tech have a less attractive student body in the ACC.

 Disagree with the list?
-That’s your right, let us feel your wrath in the comments below.
+That’s your right, let us feel your wrath via social media.
 Want us to take your team off the list?
 Then you’ll have to send us enough photographic proof to change our mind.